JemmyAzuka/Sales-Analysis/README.md

 ## Installation

-Ensure you have Python installed (version X.X or higher).
+Ensure you have Python installed (version 3.11 or higher).

-Clone this repository: git clone https://github.com/JemmyAzuka/sales-analysis.git Navigate to the project directory: cd sales-analysis Install the required libraries: pip install pandas
+Clone this repository: git clone https://github.com/JemmyAzuka/Sales-Analysis.git

+Navigate to the project directory: cd sales-analysis

+Install the required libraries: pip install pandas